kamalkumar1/XamarinPhoneContact/README.md

 # XamarinPhoneContact
-used to get mobile contacts
+used to gets mobile contacts